cdeck3r/SmartMeter/docs_site/content/post/10_raspi_software.md

 ### Log Rotation

 We use standard linux tool `logrotate`.
-The config file defines the parameters and resides in the same directory as the other scripts. `logrotate.sh` has the following functions:
+The config file `logrotate.conf` defines the parameters and resides in the same directory as the other scripts. `logrotate.sh` has the following functions:

 1. Call the linux tool `logrotate`
 1. Upload the logfiles to dropbox

-The central control script `smeter.sh` calls the `logrotate.sh` after the picture upload.
+The central control script `smeter.sh` calls the `logrotate.sh` before the duty cycle ends and the system shuts down.